h1b1ki/h1b1ki/README.md

 to see the future!
 A Safety worker 🚀 from CN.
 I consider myself as a .simple(?) guy Things I have recently experimented with : socket.io, Game programming,Animation production...
-Want to become a full-time Freelancer 💸 and an Open Source Contributor ❤️.
+Want to become a full-time Freelancer(need time) 💸 and an Open Source Contributor ❤️.

 ![image](https://user-images.githubusercontent.com/65580366/124146804-b4fd3080-dac0-11eb-9333-5a5f108ed10d.png)